 The Board sponsors the Surveyor General's Women in Surveying Scholarship at both the University of Newcastle and the University of New South Wales.
 The purpose of the scholarship is to encourage women to enter the surveying profession.

-During the reporting year BOSSI granted \$2,000 to the University of Newcastle.
+During the reporting year BOSSI granted \$2,500 to Amanda Star from the University of Newcastle.

 Legislation